Jake Worth

 }

-This is a gnarly function know matter how you write it.
+This is a gnarly function no matter how you write it.
 At least with a single return, we know the way “in” and “out” of the function.

-Guard clauses are an exceptional case where I think early returns work.
-They tell to me: “if this condition is true, exit!”
+Guard clauses are an exceptional case where I think early returns are nice.
+They say: “if this condition is true, exit!”

 To revisit our example, perhaps we shouldn’t return a message if the response doesn’t respond to ok, because that indicates a bad response.
 Here’s a guard clause with optional chaining.